-Yuzuru Shiio, MD/PhD, Assistant Professor
+Yuzuru Shiio, MD/PhD, Associate Professor

 Employing a combination of quantitative proteomics technology and traditional molecular cell biology approaches, our laboratory studies 1) the secreted mediators of cellular senescence, 2) the ubiquitination substrates and interaction partners of a tumor-suppressing ubiquitin ligase, VHL, and 3) the biomarkers for VHL-mutated and BRCA1-mutated cancer.

 1) Cellular senescence plays key roles in tumor suppression and organismal aging.
 Accumulating evidence suggests profoundly altered protein secretion from senescent cells, which may recruit immune cells for clearance of senescent cells, affect the architecture or function of surrounding tissues, modulate tumor progression, and contribute to aging and age-related diseases.
 Using quantitative proteomic analysis of protein secretion from senescent cells, we identified two secreted mediators of senescence, SFRP1 and IGFBP3.
 (NIH R21AG029587)